Geoff-Goodwin-Dev/Responsive-Portfolio/README.md

 ```
 * This is a static web page exercise.
 As such, you're welcome to download a copy and run it locally for review purposes.

-* Otherwise, you can view the output at: <link tbd>
+* Otherwise, you can view the output at: https://geoff-goodwin-dev.github.io/Responsive-Portfolio/
 ```

 ### Prerequisites